-Senate GOP's effort to shut Warren up backfires
+Silencing Elizabeth Warren backfires on Senate GOP

 No more.

 By Tuesday night, the hashtag #LetLizSpeak was trending on Twitter.
+Millions of people had also watched on Facebook as Warren read the letter outside the Senate chamber.

+MoveOn members contributed $250,000 to Warren's re-election campaign in about 12 hours.

-Warren took to Twitter herself to attack both Sessions and McConnell.
+Warren used Twitter to attack Sessions and McConnell.

 "I will not be silent about a nominee for AG who has made derogatory & racist comments that have no place in our justice system," she wrote.